pwintz/pwintz.github.io/_posts/2023-04-02-tracking-revisions-in-latex.md

 Because his time is limited, it is crucial that I direct his attention to the parts of the document that I modified.
 A useful tool for tracking changes is the [`changes`](https://www.ctan.org/pkg/changes) LaTeX package.
 To import the package, add `\usepackage{changes}` to your document's preamble.
-The `changes` package defines four types of annotations: `\added`, `\deleted`, `\replaced`, and `\comment`.
+The `changes` package defines four types of annotations: `\added`, `\deleted`, `\replaced`, and `\comment` and also imports the `\todo` macro from the [`todo`](https://www.ctan.org/pkg/todo) package.

+**Example:**
 <pre class="language-latex">Here is \added{added}, \deleted{deleted}
 and \replaced{replaced}{replaysed} text.

-Here is something I wrote.%
 \comment{Maybe I shouldn't have written this?}
 \todo[inline]{To-do: Write something worthwhile.}</pre>
 **Output:**

 ![Rendered LaTeX document shows annotations.]({{page.image_path}}/changes_example.png)

+## Workflow
+In order for annotations to be useful they must be up-to-date.
+This raises the question of when to remove annotations.
+The best workflow depends on the way your reviewer gives feedback.
+If your reviewer will read the entire document, then you can delete annotations immediately after sending them a draft.
+In my case, however, my advisor only reads a portion of each draft I send, so I leave annotations until he has given feedback.
+To this motivates the following workflow:
+1. Annotate each change to the PDF.
+2. Compile PDF and share with reviewer.
+3. Commit changes to the source code into Git or another source control management software.
+(If you aren't tracking the changes to your source code, then start!)
+4. Wait for reviewer to give comments or continue editing the document (as in step 1).

+Once the reviewer gives you comments:
+5. Commit current version to Git.
+5. Delete the annotations _only from the sections of the document that were reviewed_.
+6. Commit the new version, without the deleted annotations.

 ## Annotating Blocks of Text
 When annotating a sentence or more, I format my LaTeX code with `\added{` and `}` on their own lines.
 Immediately after `\added{` and after `}`, include `%` to prevents LaTeX from inserting extra spaces (LaTeX treats a new line in the code the same as a space).
 {% raw %}
 <pre class="language-latex">\added{%
   Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-  Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-  Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-  Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
 }% End \added block
 </pre>
 {% endraw %}